CALL FOR AVAILABILITY!

-The Chicken of the Woodsmushroom's versatility makes it important from a culinary point of view.
-It is said by some to taste "just like chicken" and has a similar meaty texture.
+Does it really taste "just like chicken?"
+Probably not, but the Chicken of the Woods mushroom is nonetheless important from a culinary point of view.
+While some claim that it tastes "just like chicken," the comparison probably comes from its pleasantly firm and meaty texture.
 The vivid orange-yellow color of this unique fungus is unmistakable, as is its mild, pleasant flavor.

 Find delicious recipes, visit the Earthy Delights Blog!